-- 1. The wrapperAPI will be a parallel program based on MPICH version 1.2 or later designed to properly operate strictly within the LDAS system. - 2.
+- (However, this will result in failure to fully satisfy requirements 6, 9 and 10.) - 8.
+The wrapperAPI will support dynamic load balancing (see general require-ments above and section I.D.6 below),.
+However, the lowest ranked nodes (0, 1) will be perserved by load balancing. - 9.
+Control of the wrapperAPI will be managed through the mpiAPI.
+This includes load balancing and the possibility of notification to terminate prematurely.
+In the event of a termination command from the mpiAPI, the wrapperAPI will notify the search algorithms using the standard dynamically loaded shared object function interface. - 10.
+Results from the running of the wrapperAPI will be sent to the eventMonitorAPI.
+This includes database information for the search tables, the process and process parameter tables, state vector data, and optional multidimensional datasets. - 11.
+The wrapperAPI must systematically report progress, status, and health of the running wrapperAPI to the LDAS in a timely manner which provides ideally order 10 to 100 communications per execution.
+This frequency of communications will be tunable from start up parameters.
+These reports will include progress (both percent completion and data chunk size in seconds to compute time ratios), errors & warnings, node usage, and requests for load balancing. - 12.
 The target platform for running the wrapperAPI will be any LDAS Beowulf Cluster.
-Current design plans for this cluster are based on Intel Pentium PCs using the Redhat 6.x operating system.
+Current design plans for this cluster are based on Intel Pentium PCs using the Redhat 6.2 or higher operating systems.
 However, this choice for cluster technology may evolve as the commodity PC market changes.
-No choices for the wrapperAPI should strictly assume this cluster technology. - 3.
-The wrapperAPI will divide parallel processing into two general categories: - a) A single master process responsible for communicating commands with mpiAPI and communicating with other LDAS APIs which send and receive data in the form of ILWD objects through LDAS API data sockets.
+No choices for the wrapperAPI should strictly assume this cluster technology. - 13.
+The wrapperAPI will divide parallel processing into two general categories: - a) A single master process that is responsible for communicating commands with mpiAPI and communicating with other LDAS APIs which send and receive data in the form of ILWD objects through LDAS API data sockets.
 The master process will also act as the central parallel node used by all slave processes in the MPI environment.
-The master process is also responsible for translating the ILWD data objects into MPI data types necessary for parallel communications. - b) A collection of slave processes responsible for carrying out the indexed filtering in a trivially parallel manor.
-Each slave process must dynamically load the indexed analysis algorithm library as part of its initialization.
-The slaves will communicate analysis results back to the master using MPI data types. - 4.
-The format of ILWD (Internal Light Weight Data) being received by the wrapperAPI (typically from the dataConditioningAPI) will be of the form of a collection of adc channel data sequences in either the time domain or the frequency domain.
-A short ASCII ILWD example is given below:
+The master process is also responsible for translating the ILWD data objects into MPI data types necessary for parallel communications. - NOTE: All master wrapperAPI processes will run on a single node of the LDAS Beowulf.
+LDAS will provide a high end SMP master node capable of running all master wrapperAPIs on a common node allowing for better isolation of the Beowulf hardware. - b) A collection of slave processes are responsible for carrying out the filtering in a parallel manner.
+Each slave process must dynamically load the analysis algorithm library as part of its initialization.
+The slaves will communicate analysis results back to the master using MPI data types.